Developing Great Leaders

 - Developing investment strategies and investor relations

 However, at the core of effective executive leadership is Essence.
-Executives need to draw from their Purpose- and Value-Centered Leadership Essence and elevate it to an organizational level.
-We refer to this as Culture-Centered Leadership because responsibilities shift to elements that both shape and protect organizational culture—consistency of communication and action, integrity and transparency, and serving as an example for other leaders and employees to follow.
+Executives need to draw from their Purpose- and Value-Centred Leadership Essence and elevate it to an organisational level.
+We refer to this as Culture-Centred Leadership because responsibilities shift to elements that both shape and protect organisational culture—consistency of communication and action, integrity and transparency, and serving as an example for other leaders and employees to follow.

-The C-suite leader, at the helm of the organization, necessitates a balancing act between the roles of what we have identified as Pathfinder and Steward.
-As a Pathfinder, executive leaders are expected to continually renew or advance the organization; meanwhile, the Steward role ensures the key elements that define the distinct character and culture of the organization remain.
+The C-suite leader, at the helm of the organisation, necessitates a balancing act between the roles of what we have identified as Pathfinder and Steward.
+As a Pathfinder, executive leaders are expected to continually renew or advance the organisation; meanwhile, the Steward role ensures the key elements that define the distinct character and culture of the organisation remain.

 As Pathfinder, executive leaders create vision, set strategy, oversee systems and processes, and champion sustainability to blaze new trails, taking people where they would not go without being led.

-As Steward, executive leaders care for and about their people and respond to the organizational heartbeat by protecting the constants (values, mission, purpose) and by fostering the organizational culture.
-They cultivate leadership—a ship of leaders at the helm of the organization who act as role models for leaders and employees.
+As Steward, executive leaders care for and about their people and respond to the organisational heartbeat by protecting the constants (values, mission, purpose) and by fostering the organisational culture.
+They cultivate leadership—a ship of leaders at the helm of the organisation who act as role models for leaders and employees.

-The challenge is balancing seemingly contradictory roles—the Pathfinder role, which must promote and advance change, with the Steward role, which protects those enduring tenets that people inside the organization see as constants.
+The challenge is balancing seemingly contradictory roles—the Pathfinder role, which must promote and advance change, with the Steward role, which protects those enduring tenets that people inside the organisation see as constants.

 Integration of Essence and Form